 Why not plan them a year in advance?

-Break up the year into bite-size chunks and come up with a topical preaching sermon series for each month.
+Use this free preaching calendar to break up the year into bite-size chunks and come up with a topical preaching sermon series for each month.

 I don’t have to struggle from Sunday to Sunday scratching my head for new inspiration.

-6. Always tell stories
+6. Always Tell Stories